Government shuts down as Trump feuds with Democrats

 "It’s ironic that they get paid - meaning Congress - and the rest of the government doesn’t,” said Dawn Gaither, 57, a Washington teacher.
 “That’s what we need to do, kick these guys in the tail and get them to work.”

-Elke Schmacker, 65, a retired government worker, said she was worried her pension payments and health insurance would be cut off.

-"I don’t know what’s going to happen if I have to pay out of pocket,” she said, adding that she had continued to work during the last shutdown under the Obama administration.

-(Reporting by Richard Cowan, Susan Cornwell, Amanda Becker, Ian Simpson and David Brunnstrom in Washington and Rich McKay in Atlanta; Editing by John Stonestreet and Bill Trott)
+(Reporting by Richard Cowan, Ginger Gibson, Ian Simpson and David Brunnstrom in Washington and Rich McKay in Atlanta; Editing by John Stonestreet and Bill Trott)